Light Mode

 Jon Klassen

-Jon Klassen is an author and illustrator known for creating stories that feel quiet but are full of depth.
-One of his books, “I Want My Hat Back,” tells the story of a bear who is on a straightforward mission to find his missing hat.
+Jon Klassen is an author and illustrator known for picture books filled with subtle wit and minimalist visuals, a style readers of David Wiesner might appreciate.
+In his book “I Want My Hat Back,” Klassen tells the story of a bear who realizes his favorite hat has gone missing.

 11. 11